top of page

 • Budget worksheets

-Documents People Commonly Assume Need Notarization (But Often Don’t)
+Documents People THINK Need Notarization (But Often Don’t)

-Some documents look official but typically do not require notarization unless requested:
+Some documents look official but usually don’t require notarization unless requested:

 • Employment applications